iStefo/beamer-torino-theme/README.md

 $ sudo texhash
 ```

+### Mac
+On a mac with the MacTeX package, copy the files to the regarding folders in
+`~/Library/texmf/tex/latex/beamer/themes` and don't forget to run `texhash`
+afterwards.

 ## Usage
 Now you are ready to use the theme, for documentation read the example
 files: chameleon.tex nouvelle.tex and freewilly.tex.
 Compiling them